 In 2017, Council approved the Kitchener Common Master Plan for the Reserve, but that was while it still had the Vesting Order.
 Time will tell if the Mayor and the CEO can achieve this much sports space without the old Vesting Order.

-In a secret Council meeting on 30 January 2018, an MOU was put to council to tear up its Vesting Order and hand over control to the State Government.
-The MOU was decided without negotiation for the loss of revenue to the city in parking fees and services and the loss of access to Subiaco Oval by the community for decades.
+In a secret Council meeting on 30 January 2018, a MOU was put to council to tear up its Vesting Order and hand over control to the State Government.
+The MOU was decided without negotiation for the lost revenue in parking fees and services and the loss of access to Subiaco Oval by the community for decades.
 It was a disappointing lost opportunity.

 Mayor Taylor also handed over Subiaco’s lease to the WA Football Commission without negotiating any compensation or funding from the State Government.
 The WA Football Commission managed to negotiate $100 million compensation plus sale proceeds of the salvageable parts of the oval, and a relocation payment while the grandstands are to be demolished.